gloryodeyemi/gloryodeyemi/README.md

 ![Banner](images/My%20Banner.png)

 # Hi, I’m Glory Odeyemi! 👋
-I am on the path to becoming a data engineer with strong analytical skills while pursuing my Master’s in Computer Science, specializing in Artificial Intelligence at the [University of Windsor](https://www.uwindsor.ca/).
+I am on the path to becoming a data engineer with strong analytical skills while pursuing my Master’s in Computer Science, specializing in Artificial Intelligence at the <a href="https://www.uwindsor.ca/" target="_blank">University of Windsor</a>.
 I am currently exploring encoder-decoder transformer models for text summarization.

 ## A Little About Me
 ✝️ Christian